-E. Beliefs and Behavior Change
+E. Beliefs and Health-seeking Behavior Change [S2, S3]

 It is possible that our intervention not only changes the budget constraints of households, but also their beliefs about the importance of good diet or health-related behaviors.
 For example, giving money for nutrition may cause households to update their prior beliefs on the value of nutrition for pregnant women.